• Skip to primary navigation

 Recipe Variation: Overnight Chocolate Buns

 You can follow the above recipe until step 6.
 Then place it on a lined baking tray and cover.
-Place the baking tray in the fridge and leave to rise for between 10-12 hours.
+Place the baking tray in the fridge and leave it to rise for between 10-12 hours.
 Make sure to acclimatise the buns at room temperature before baking.

 Chocolate buns with knife, and a breadbasket in the background.